 Blood sampling in PET studies

-Quantification of PET image data requires measurement of input function.
-Input function (delivery function) describes the concentration of the unchanged (non-metabolized) tracer in arterial plasma (or blood, depending on the tracer) as a function of time (PTAC or BTAC).
+Absolute quantification of PET image data requires measurement of input function.
+Input function (delivery function) describes the concentration of the unchanged (non-metabolized) radiotracer in arterial plasma (or blood, depending on the tracer) as a function of time (PTAC or BTAC).

 Blood radioactivity concentration can be measured from the PET image, if a large artery or LV heart cavity is visible in the image.
 Even then some blood samples may be needed for